SammyGIS/sammygis-data-engineering_zoomcamp/README.md

 - learn how to configure mage using docker
 - followed up the crating simple pipeline mage video and followed everything step by step

+### Day 7: 23th January 2024
+- **Progress:**
+- setup mage using docker compose, understand mage ui and also understand
+- continue with mage connect merge to postgres, creating a postgress data load with sql (creating new pipeline)
+- Building ETL API poipleine and storing it on postgress using mage

 This journey promises to be exciting as I navigate through different tools and concepts in Data Engineering.
 Cheers to continuous learning and growth! 🌱